waywardphilosopher/parami/src/data/blog/Knowing/2026-02-16-ways-of-knowing-05.md

 We'll feed back to the main group at the end.

-NaN.
-What most interested you about the reading?
+1. What most interested you about the reading?
 Choose one sentence that particularly struck you.

-NaN.
-What did you find difficult or challenging about the reading?
+2. What did you find difficult or challenging about the reading?

-NaN.
-What are the major questions that Socrates and Theaetetus are exploring?
+3. What are the major questions that Socrates and Theaetetus are exploring?

-NaN.
-What proposal does Theaetetus make about the nature of knowledge?
+4. What proposal does Theaetetus make about the nature of knowledge?

-NaN.
-How does Socrates respond to this proposal?
+5. How does Socrates respond to this proposal?

 * * *